British-Library-Technical-Services/Documentation/docs/naming_files/how_to_name_a_file.md

 layout: page
 title: How to Name a File
 last_modified_date: "2022-02-11"
-parent: Filenaming Schema
+parent: Naming Files
 nav_order: 1
-permalink: /filenaming_schema/
+# permalink: /filenaming_schema/
 ---
 # How to Name a File